-California to test electric-car 'point of purchase' rebate for electric cars
+California now testing pre-approved electric-car rebates in San Diego

 READ THIS: CA Ends Electric-Car Rebates For Wealthy Buyers, Boosts Them For Poorest

-California has made several changes to the rebate program over the years, most recently adding income caps on eligibility and boosting the amounts for low-income buyers.

-The proposed point-of-purchase system would allow buyers interested in purchasing a zero-emission vehicle to apply online ahead of any visits to dealers.
+The new point-of-purchase system lets buyers interested in purchasing a zero-emission vehicle apply online for preapproval before they make any visits to dealers.

-Under one draft scenario being considered, the Center would review and approve the application and supporting documents, and send an approval e-mail to the buyer.
+The Center will review and approve the application and supporting documents, and send an approval e-mail to the buyer.

-Once that person had visited the dealership, the salesperson would confirm their eligibility for the rebate and apply the amount to reduce the purchase price.
+Once that person has visited the dealership, a salesperson will confirm their eligibility for the rebate and apply the rebate amount to reduce the purchase price.

 The Center would then reimburse the dealer, rather than the buyer, once the appropriate forms had been completed.

-CHECK OUT: California's PG&E utility now offers $500 rebate for electric-car use

-The proposal is still under consideration, CARB stressed, and nothing has been finalized yet.

-Still, if the San Diego test moves forward, and if it proves to increase participation and boost electric-car sales, it would likely be rolled out statewide at some point.
+If the San Diego test proves to increase participation and boost electric-car sales, it will likely be rolled out across the state at some point.

+CHECK OUT: In an ideal world, this is how electric-car incentives should work

 As all car dealers know, "cash on the hood" sells cars—whether it's a discount from the carmaker or, in this case, a state government working to reduce vehicle emissions.

-Note: EDITOR'S NOTE: This story was originally published on May 12, 2017, when CarsDirect broke the story that California would test a "point of purchase" rebate that could be applied to the price of the car at the time of sale.
-We have now updated it to reflect the start of that test in San Diego.